It’s easy to get confused about the sections, wording, or clauses of a surety bond form, especially in the beginning.

 The Surety (Surety Bond Authority) is the one guaranteeing the promise of the Principal (Michael Delaney) to the Obligee (People of the State of California).

 The required bond amount ($100,000) is also included in this section as well as the bond premium, bond number, and the bond’s term.

 The bond premium is not a fixed amount.
-It is dependent on several factors which includes the Principal’s credit score.
+It is dependent on several factors which include the Principal’s credit score.
 The higher the credit score, the lower the bond premium.

 PART 2 OF A SURETY BOND FORM

 This part of the form summarizes what the bond guarantees.
-The specific law that requires the bond and the person or governmental agency in which to file it are identified here.
+The specific law that requires the bond and the person or governmental agency in which to file it is identified here.

 In this case, the statute is Section 22443.1 of the Business and Professions Code, and the person to whom the bond must be procured is the Secretary of State of the State of California.

 The statute will state the dos and don’ts of being an immigration consultant, so a thorough check is a must.